Norman W. Sanderson

 Norman Wesley Sanderson Jr. (born July 7, 1951) is a Republican member of the North Carolina General Assembly, representing the state's second Senate district, which includes Carteret, Craven, Pamlico counties.
 Sanderson was formerly a member of the North Carolina General Assembly, representing the state's third House district, which included parts of Craven and Pamlico counties.

 Political career

+LGBTQ+ rights

 In 2021, he proposed anti-transgender legislation which would prohibit medical professionals from performing gender confirmation surgery on those under the age of 21.
 The legislation would also mandate that state employees inform parents when their children display "gender nonconformity."

 2006

 In 2006, Sanderson challenged incumbent Republican Jean Preston in the primary for the North Carolina Senate District 2 seat.
 Preston defeated Sanderson, 79.34%–20.66%.

 2008

 Sanderson next decided to challenge incumbent Democrat Alice Graham Underhill for the NC House District 3 seat.
 Neither faced any primary that year.
 Underhill narrowly beat Sanderson, 49.92%–47.65%.